 The nonvolatile Sector Protection Register specifies which sectors are to be protected or unprotected with either the software or hardware controlled protection methods.
-The Sector Protection Register contains 16-bytes of data, of which byte locations 0 through 15 contain values that specify whether sectors 0 through 15 will be protected or unprotected.
+The Sector Protection Register contains eight bytes of data, of which byte locations zero through seven contain values that specify whether sectors zero through seven will be protected or unprotected.
 The Sector Protection Register is user modifiable and must first be erased before it can be reprogrammed.
 Table 9-3 illustrates the format of the Sector Protection Register.: